Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 christmas_day: page, text, portrait-oriented
 --
+@text: small
 The days flew by, and soon it was Christmas.

-The winter camp parties were fun, with music and games, the camp friends were nice, and Sophie felt happy.
+Winter camp was fun — music, games, laughter.
+Sophie felt light and happy.

-But Christmas Day was not the same.
-The sun had just risen in California when she called her family — but in Paris, daylight was already fading.
+But Christmas Day was different.
+The day was just starting in California, but when she called her family, it was already evening in Paris.

-They went to church that day, her mom told her to go.
-The church was supposed to be the same everywhere, but the litany in English was incomprehensible.
+They had planned to fly, but Mom asked her
+to go to church first.
+By the time they came back,

-They’d planned to fly, that day, but they came late, the weather had turned restless.
-Gusts picked up, lessons were canceled, and they went home disappointed.
+the weather turned restless.
+Gusts picked up.
+Flying lessons were canceled.

+They went home, disappointed.

 @background:
-Gusty day, dim light.
+Winter evening in Paris.
 Disappointment in the air.

+--
+ocean_catamaran: page, text, portrait-oriented
+--
+@text: small
+On Sunday, Wind’s dad bought tickets for a sailing trip, they drove over the hills to the ocean.
+The air smelled of salt and sunlight, and soon they were aboard a white catamaran.

+On Sundays in winter Paris, decorations, candles, and
+hymns were the highlight of the season.
+But here, she leaned on the forward rail beside Wind, hair flying, spray on her cheeks.

+Sophie grinned, “This is almost like flying,” she said.

+Wind laughed.
+“Almost.”

+Wind’s dad smiled.
+“You kids are right in your elements,” he said,
+“I’ve always loved the water and the wind.
+That’s how Wind got his name.”

+@background:
+A white sailing catamaran under full sail, evening light glinting off the water.
+Sophie and Wind at the forward rail, hair streaming.
+Low coastline and a golden horizon in the distance.

 --
 new_year: page, text, portrait-oriented